szczyglis-dev/py-gpt/README.md

 ### Updating PYGPT

-The application features built-in update notifications.
-Whenever there's a new version with fresh features available, you'll be notified within the application window.
+**PYGPT** comes with an integrated update notification system.
+When a new version with additional features is released, you'll receive an alert within the app.

-To update, simply download the new version and start using it in place of the old one.
-All your settings, including contexts and history, will be preserved and accessible in the new version.
+To update, just download the latest release and begin using it instead of the old version.
+Rest assured, all your personalized settings such as saved contexts and conversation history will be retained and instantly available in the new version.

 ## Coming soon